raymond-1227/docusaurus-website/cool-stuff/brawl-stars/titles.md

 # Brawler Titles

-Each brawler has a unique title that reflects their personality, abilities, or lore in the game.
+Each brawler has have 2 unique titles that reflect their personality, abilities, or lore in the game.

 ## How to Earn

-To earn titles, you need to reach the following milestones for each brawler:
+To earn titles, you need to reach the following milestones for each brawler.

 ### Current Method